Diplomatic Security Service: Fugitives

 On October 5, 2011, in cooperation with the U.S. Marshals Montana Violent Offender Task Force and Belize Police, DSS arrested Michael Patrick McNulty on a $100,000 warrant issued by the state of Montana.

 On November 7, 2012, U.S. Marshals Service (USMS) announces the capture of John Earl Gorham.
 The U.S. Parole Commission issued an arrest warrant for Gorham on Oct.
 17, regarding the subject's original conviction of sodomy, kidnapping and assault with the intent to commit sodomy.
 Gorham was convicted and sentenced to 35 years on these charges.

 Gorham was arrested for being drunk in public and for sexually assaulting a 14-year-old female at a Chantilly High School football game.
 The USMS and task force partners from the Diplomatic Security Service located Gorham at his residence on Church Lane in Bowie, MD.

 The subject was arrested without incident and turned over to the U.S. District Court in the District of Columbia for prosecution.

 On April 20, 2013, in coordination with Nicaraguan authorities, the FBI's Panama City Legal Attaché Office and the Diplomatic Security's Regional Security Office of the U.S. Embassy in Managua located Eric Justin Toth in Esteli, Nicaragua, where he was placed into custody.
-His arrest was the result of an exhaustive and well coordinated investigation by the FBI's Washington Field Office, the FBI legal attaché, and Special Agents of the Diplomatic Security Service assigned to the U.S. Embassy in Managua.
+His arrest was the result of an exhaustive and well coordinated investigation by the FBI's Washington Field Office, the FBI legal attaché, and special agents of the Diplomatic Security Service assigned to the U.S. Embassy in Managua.

+In May 2022, yoga instructor Kaitlin Armstrong fled the United States to Costa Rica.
+Accused of murdering cyclist Anna Moriah Wilson, Armstrong attempted to evade arrest by hiding in Santa Teresa, a small Costa Rican town popular with surfers and yoga enthusiasts.
+DSS investigators conducted an exhaustive search for Armstrong, eventually locating her.
+Costa Rican tourist officials arrested Armstrong.
+Two U.S. Marshals flew into Costa Rica to assist with the final elements of the investigation, and to help return her to the United States.
+In November 2023, Texas jury sentenced Armstrong to 90 years in federal prison for the murder of Wilson.